AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 2. Submit after action reports to RFC/CC following all crosstown recruitment events NLT three days after event execution.
 3. Attain 10% of crosstown cadet attendance to biweekly MWR events.
 4. Assist and attend RFC/CC in the planning of biweekly recruiting events scheduled during LLAB time.
-5. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
+5. Execute a formal or informal expectations meeting for all subordinates NLT LLAB #2.
 6. Plan and organize (1) information table and/or recruiting event at each host school and cross-town school per month.
 7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).